 - 1. BE AWARE that, as a large number of capacitors become charged upon completion of the DC circuit, THERE WILL BE A LARGE SPARK when the last battery connection is made.
 The spark is normal and will occur every time the batteries are connected. - 2.
-Do not use the vehicle chassis as the DC negative conductor.
-Use a cable the same size as the DC positive to go directly from the inverter to the battery negative. - 3.
-A DC fuse is required to properly protect the inverter. - 4.
-Route the DC positive and negative cables as close together as possible, and use cable ties to keep them together.
-This reduces some electromagnetic radiation that could interfere with some sensitive electronics. - 5.
 The DC cables should be as short as possible.
 It is electrically more efficient to run the lower current AC wiring longer distances than the DC cables.
-(See DC Cable Sizing Chart for proper size.) - 6.
-Route the AC and DC power wiring separately, and with as much physical separation as possible, from low voltage wiring such as audio and video signal wires. - 7.
+(See DC Cable Sizing Chart for proper size.) - 3.
+Route the DC positive and negative cables as close together as possible, and use cable ties to keep them together.
+This reduces some electromagnetic radiation that could interfere with some sensitive electronics. - 3.
+On vehicle installations do not use the vehicle chassis as the DC negative conductor.
+Use a cable the same size as the DC positive to go directly from the inverter to the battery negative. - 4.
+Route the AC and DC power wiring separately, and with as much physical separation as possible, from low voltage wiring such as audio and video signal wires. - 5.
 DC power input cables that pass through steel or other ferrous metal walls need to pass through the same hole.
-If two holes are required, cut a slot connecting the two holes to prevent a transformer effect. - 8.
+If two holes are required, cut a slot connecting the two holes to prevent a transformer effect. - 6.
 Do not allow wire fragments or metal shavings to fall into the DC wiring compartment or to enter the inverter in any way.
-Severe inverter damage will result which is not covered by the warranty. - 9.
+Severe inverter damage will result which is not covered by the warranty. - 7.
 Do not connect the inverter to the battery at this time.
-Final battery connections will be made after the installation has been inspected. - 10.
-WARNING: A poorly made (loose hardware or crimp) high current connection may result in the risk of fire and personal injury. - 11.
+Final battery connections will be made after all installation issues have been inspected. - 8.
+WARNING: A poorly made high current connection may result in the risk of fire and personal injury. - 9.
 WARNING: Be sure of the polarity of the DC input wiring.
 Reverse polarity may severely damage your inverter and is not covered under warranty.
-Risk of fire or explosion of batteries may occur due to very high currents. - 12.
+Risk of fire or explosion of batteries may occur due to very high currents. - 10.
+A DC fuse is required to properly protect the inverter. - 11.
 The table below shows the recommended minimum cable size which should be used.
 Wire sizing charts published in the NEC may allow a greater amp capacity than we recommend.
 We have sized the cable for a minimum voltage drop on the cable to maintain better performance of your inverter installation.
 The inverter's DC cable terminal lugs can accommodate cable sizes up to 250 MCM.